W7k-J/W7k-J.github.io/_posts/2024-09-01-Konkurs_PK.md

 <!--excerpt-->

-Together with group of friends we did this competition.
-I hope to find some time in the future to write about this project.
+Together with a group of friends we did this competition lately.
+I hope to write about this project more one day;).

 ![Board_1](/images/2024_PK/KonkursPK_Plansze_1.jpg)

 ![Board_2](/images/2024_PK/KonkursPK_Plansze_2.jpg)